Small Crew Sailing

 This venture provides participants with a unique opportunity to develop leadership, teamwork and communication skills while learning how to sail, navigate and race 44-ft. modern sailboats.

-Participants will be split into crews of five aboard four boats and will live and work together (with expert guidance from the top instructors of Project U.S.E.) to chart a course and set sail around Grenada.
+Participants will be split into crews of five aboard four boats and will live and work together (with expert guidance from the top instructors of Sea Education Association) to chart a course and set sail around Grenada.
 Throughout the venture participants will be placed in intense situations and learn to thrive in small, highly fluid and dynamic environments.

 Activities and Risks

 Throughout the venture, we will be sailing for approximately 8 hrs a day and while the physical challenges associated with this venture are low-moderate, participants will be placed in intense situations and will be tested repeatedly as they seek to develop as people and as leaders.
 Risks include prolonged sun exposure, sea sickness, deep water, multi-day exposure, and lightning.

 There is no previous sailing experience required for this trip.
 It is recommended that participants attend at least one leadership venture physical training session a week to get in shape and bond with other venture participants on their own and other ventures.

 Costs, Equipment, and Lodging

 The land cost of the venture, includes accommodation and meals during the voyage.
 Participants are responsible for paying for and arranging their flights to Grenada.
 No special sailing equipment or gear is required and all personal clothing and gear must be brought in soft-sided duffle.
 A full packing list will be provided to participants.